Masonhassan1/taskalyzer/client/README.md

-# TaskBerry Front End
+# TaskAlyzer Front End

-The front end of the TaskBerry project <br/>
+The front end of the TaskAlyzer project <br/>

 ## Table of Contents